deer-hunt/ipsurv/README.md

 ### Features

-- Grouping by IP or subnet.
+- Grouping by IP or Subnet.
 - Skip duplicate by the group.
 - Autodetect IP in line.
 Trying to resolve the name automatically.
 - Autodetect delimiter-char.